 DSM programs from one year have effects that carry forward into future years.
-For example, a program to encourage customers to switch from using incandescent lighting to LED lighting in one year will result in lower electricity consumption for years to come.
 As such, to develop an estimate of the DSM effects on the forecast, ELL starts with the historical (by year) DSM levels and develops an estimate of the cumulative effects of each year's programs on future years.
 See Figure 16 below.